 The Group supports the environmental protection policy of the Government.
-However, owing to the technical problems found in the latest model of diesel minibuses which has been discussed in the "Management Discussion and Analysis" section, the Group has no choice but to suspend its regular replacement plan.
-Nevertheless, when the replacement of aged minibuses is necessary, the Group will first consider deploying new LPG minibuses.
+However, owing to the technical problems found in the latest model of diesel minibuses which has been discussed in the "Management Discussion and Analysis" section, the Group has no choice but slowed down its regular replacement plan in recent years.
+Nevertheless, the Group will first consider deploying LPG minibuses when replacing old minibuses.
+During the year, the Group deployed eight new LPG minibuses to replace the aged diesel minibuses.
+The Group plans to further replace around 30 aged PLBs, mainly by LPG minibuses, in the coming one and a half years.